Graceli95/langchain/core-topics/1-agents.md

 from langchain.tools import tool from langchain.agents import create_agent

-@tool
+@tool(name="search_recipe")
 def find_recipe(dish_name: str) -> str:
+    """
-    """Searches for a recipe for a specific dish."""
+    Searches for a recipe for a specific dish.

+    Params:
+        dish_name (str): The name of the dish to search for.

+    Returns:
+        str: A message indicating that a recipe has been found for the specified dish.
+    """
     # In a real app, this would query a database or API
     return f"Found a classic recipe for {dish_name}."